Arts & Sciences Student Handbook

 We hope this handbook will be an aid to help answer many of your questions about the College and University.
 You should use this handbook as an informational supplement to the BGSU Undergraduate Policies, Programs, and Courses.
 Be sure to use the catalog year associated with the year you entered into BGSU.

 It is important to note that the ultimate responsibility for understanding and meeting all degree requirements is yours.
 We wish you well in your various academic and extracurricular pursuits.
-Please contact the College Office if you have any questions.

 AIMS - The AIMS program has two scholarship packages with distinct requirements.
 The AIMS Standard scholarship is traditionally awarded to women and students of color with STEM majors.
-The AIMS BOSEF scholarship targets Ohio residents majoring in the following majors: chemistry, physics, biology, geology, environmental science, applied mathematics, engineering technology and with career goals related to renewable energy.
+The AIMS BOSEF scholarship targets Ohio residents majoring in the following majors: chemistry, physics, biology, geology, environmental science, applied mathematics, mechanical and manufacturing engineering technology and with career goals related to renewable energy.

 BGSU Bookstore Civic Action Leaders - The Civic Action Leader program is a 3-year scholarship program.
 Students apply in the spring of their first year and participate in the program during their sophomore, junior, and senior years.
 Selected students receive a $2,450 scholarship applied to their bursar account a $600 book loan each semester, for a total of $6,100 yearly.
 The scholarship is generously sponsored by the BGSU Bookstore.
 Dependent on funding, students are eligible for the CAL scholarship for 3 years.